-Location of LED Purpose of LED Color of LED Status of Hardware Recommended Action Above Each Port, on Left Indicates port status No light No light or signal carrier (media or cable) is detected.
-Check media and cable.
-Steady green Port is online (connected to an external device) but has no traffic.
+Location of LED Purpose of LED Color of LED Status of Hardware Recommended Action Above each port, on Indicates port status No light No signal or light carrier (media or cable) detected.
+Check media and cable. left Steady green Port is online (connected to external device) but shows no traffic.
 No action required.
-Slow-flashing green (on 1 second; off 1 second) The port is online but segmented, indicating a loopback cable or incompatible switch.
+Slow-flashing green (on 1 second; off 1 second) Port is online but segmented, indicating a loopback cable or incompatible switch.
 Verify correct device is connected to port.
-Fast-flashing green (on 1/4 second; off 1/4 second) The port is in internal loopback (diagnostic).
+Fast-flashing green (on 1/4 second; off 1/4 second) Port is in internal loopback (diagnostic).
 No action required.
-Flickering green Port is online, with traffic flowing through port.
+Flickering green Port is online.
 No action required.
-Flashing or steady yellow POST is running.
+Steady orange Port is receiving signal carrier, but is not yet online.
 No action required.
-Steady orange Port is receiving light or signal carrier, but is not yet online.
-No action required.
+Slow-flashing orange (on 1 second; off 1 second) Port is disabled (result of diagnostics or portDisable command).
+Enable port (can use PortEnable command; refer to StorageWorks by Compaq Fabric OS Reference for more information).
+Fast-flashing orange (on 1/4 second; off 1/4 second) Port is faulty.
+Check port status LEDs, error log, and cable or loopback plug.
+Clear error log.
+Flashing green Port is bypassed.
+Check configuration of fibre channel loop.